 Here at Teach Your Kids Code, we believe that children as young as 5 can master the basic concepts of coding.
 That’s why we’ve created these simple coding worksheets that are perfect for students in kindergarten to grade 3.
 These themed worksheets teach 5 basic concepts of coding including algorithm, sequencing, loops, decomposition and branching.

 In addition to the coding concepts, our worksheets teach other important skills like logic, number sense, and problem-solving.
-We chose autumn and Halloween worksheets to celebrate the fall and are working on other themes coming soon.
+We created 5 different themes including Fall, Thanskgiving, Halloween, Spring and Winter.

 Unplugged Coding Activities

 In addition to our printable kindergarten worksheets, we also have a variety of unplugged coding activities available for FREE on our site.
 These fun activities teach coding concepts without the use of a screen.

 Check out our unplugged coding for kids posts here:

 - Learn to code with a deck of cards

 - Outdoor coding activities

 - 2-page introduction to the coding concepts for teachers and parents

 - 5 themed simple worksheets that explore the basic concepts of coding

 - Each set of worksheets develops the following coding skills: algorithm design, sequencing, decomposition, loop creation